 Melanie Hildreth works closely with key programs of IJ to ensure that the Institute for Justice has the kind of resources necessary to succeed in all the areas where IJ operates, from litigation and communications to activism and strategic research.
-She contributes actively to the development and implementation of strategic efforts throughout the organization and is an integral part of maintaining IJ’s recognized stellar fiscal responsibility, which has earned Charity Navigator’s highest “4-star” rating for 12 consecutive years.
+She contributes actively to the development and implementation of strategic efforts throughout the organization and is an integral part of maintaining IJ’s recognized stellar fiscal responsibility, which has earned Charity Navigator’s highest “4-star” rating for 18 consecutive years.

 Melanie joined IJ in 2005.
 Before coming to IJ she worked in development at the Bill of Rights Institute in Arlington, Va.
-She graduated summa cum laude from DePauw University with a degree in philosophy and lives in northern Virginia with her husband Jeff and their two children.
+She graduated summa cum laude from DePauw University with a degree in philosophy and lives in northern Virginia with her husband Jeff and their three children.

 Melanie and IJ Attorney Rob Peccola conducted a call for supporters about tax-smart charitable giving in light of tax reform in 2017.
 An audio recording and summary of key points are available here.